tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 [DM asks players to go into the Roll20 settings to change their Display Name to match their characters.]

-Along the way Aarden uncovers what appears to be a hidden trap; with Investigation(13), he discovers leaves crudely concealing a snare.
-Tarkin comes around, noting that the rope snare would have grabbed the front-runner, and disarms it with his weapon, stating "EZ-peezy, lemon-squeezy."
+Along the way Aarden uncovers what appears to be a hidden trap.
+Investigation(13) reveals leaves crudely concealing a snare.
+Tarkin comes around, noting that the rope snare would have grabbed Aarden, the front-runner, and disarms it with his weapon.
+"EZ-peezy, lemon-squeezy," he quips.

 Aarden continues to lead the group and comes across another poorly hidden trap.
 Tarkin's Perception(15) allows him to warn the wagon clear of the pit trap.